The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Introduction

 }

 Here we assume that all cases are Picard general, that is, the N\'eron--Severi group of a Kummer surface is as minimal as possible.
-We exclude the cases that $C$ is a supersingular curve of genus 2 and both $E$ and $F$ are supersingular elliptic curves because the associated Kummer surfaces are rational, not $K3$ surfaces.
+We exclude the case of the algebraic closure $\overline\bfF_2$ of $\bfF_2$.
+In this case, the Picard number is even (e.g. see the proof of \cite[Chap.17, Cor.
+2.9]{Huy}) by the Tate conjecture \cite{ArtinSwinnerton}, \cite{Totaro}).
+Also we exclude the cases that $C$ is a supersingular curve of genus 2 and that both $E$ and $F$ are supersingular elliptic curves because the associated Kummer surfaces are rational, not $K3$ surfaces.

 Note that only $(-2)$-faces appear in the last case of Table \ref{table1}.
-This implies that $\calC(X)$ is nothing but the ample cone of $X$ and $\Aut(X)$ is finite in this case.
+This implies that $\calC(X)$ is nothing but the ample cone of $X$ and $\Aut(X)$ is finite in this case (Theorem \ref{MainProd3}).
 In the remaining cases, $\calC(X)$ is a proper subdomain of the ample cone and $\Aut(X)$ is infinite.